University of California San Francisco | About UCSF | UCSF Medical Center

 • Don't pick up or feed your baby during the night.

-• Speak softly to your baby and let him or her know that you are there, while communicating that it is time to go to sleep.
+• Speak softly to your baby and let him or her know that you are there, but it is time to go to sleep.

 Feeding

-At approximately 6 months of age, you may notice that your baby can sit upright and reach out for objects like food on your table.
-Around the same time that your baby is able to sit and reach, his or her swallowing and chewing muscles also are maturing, which means that your baby is getting ready to eat solid foods.
+At about 6 months of age, you may notice that your baby can sit upright and reach out for objects, such as food on your table.
+When your baby is able to sit and reach, his or her swallowing and chewing muscles also are maturing, meaning your baby is getting ready to eat solid foods.

-Please see Starting Solid Foods for more information.
+Please see FAQ: Feeding Your Baby Solid Foods for more information.

 Safety

 Your baby is going to become more active and will soon begin to scoot or crawl around the house.
-This is a good time to start looking around your home to identify and correct any potentially dangerous situations for your baby.
-Here are some tips for making your home safer for your increasingly active baby:
+Start looking around your home now to identify and correct any potentially dangerous situations for your baby.
+Here are some tips for making your home safer:

 • Hide or cover electrical wires — babies love to suck and chew on wires, which can cause serious mouth burns.

-• Begin placing plants up high so that your baby cannot touch and eat them, for many house plants can be dangerous to babies.
+• Place plants up high so your baby can't touch or eat them.
+Many house plants can be dangerous to babies.

-• When friends come over, ask them to put their bags and backpacks up high so that your baby does not find anything dangerous that might be inside.
+• When friends come over, ask them to put their bags and backpacks up high so your baby can't get into anything dangerous.

 • Start the habit of keeping your bathroom door shut tightly.

-• If you have a toy hanging across your baby's crib, it is time to remove it so that your baby will not get caught on it when he or she begins sitting and standing.
+• If you have a toy hanging across your baby's crib, remove it now so your baby won't get caught when he or she begins sitting and standing.

 • Consider making one of your kitchen cabinets or drawers a place where your baby can find safe pots, pans, plastic tubs, spoons and plastic spatulas.
-Soon your baby will enjoy banging pots together and taking things in and out of the cabinet.
+Your baby will enjoy banging things together and taking things in and out.

-• If you have an older child, set up a special shelf or special place where he or she can keep his or her toys out of the baby's reach.
-This is especially important for small toys that can pose a choking hazard to your baby.
-It also can be helpful to let your child know that you do not expect him or her to share all of his or her toys, just as you do not share everything in your home when you have company.
+• Set up a special shelf or place where your older children can keep their toys out of the baby's reach.
+This is especially important for small toys that pose a choking hazard to your baby, like Legos.
+It also can be helpful to let older children know they are not expected to share all of their toys, just as you do not share everything in your home when you have company.

 • Look under your sinks and move cleansers, detergents and other cleaning supplies to a higher, safe place.